langjam/jam0001/guitarvydas/README.md

 Eschew dependency.

-Unix does this, but this kind of isolation has been overlooked.
-Even a lowly C program is isolated when run under Unix.
+UNIX does this, but UNIX's kind of isolation has been overlooked.
+Even a lowly C program is isolated when run under UNIX.
-- It doesn't matter if the C program has a garbage collector or not ; when the process dies, Unix cleans up after it.
+- It doesn't matter if the C program has memory leaks or not ; when the process dies, UNIX cleans up after it.
 - It doesn't matter if the program manipulates State or not.
 Programs are black boxes, we don't know (don't care) how they are implemented.
 If a program runs too slow, give it to a Production Engineer.
 If a program is hard to maintain, give it to a Maintenance Engineer.

 ## Business Org